snabbco/snabb/README.md

 For the NetBSD support all platforms should work in principle; more test targets will be added soon, currently tests being run on x86 and amd64, an ARM test target will be added soon.

-FreeBSD support is currently only for FreeBSD 10.
+FreeBSD support is currently only for FreeBSD 10, and only tested on AMD64.
 FreeBSD 9 support should be fairly easy to add, but there are some type changes eg ino_t.
-More code can be moved from NetBSD to generic BSD so it can be used by FreeBSD.
+Other architectures should work, but are currently untested.
+More code will be moved from NetBSD to generic BSD so it can be used by FreeBSD.

 A small amount of OSX support was added but there is no test environment at present.